 We have to stop comparing ourselves to half-truths.
 We have to remember that even those we consider our closest friends do not always share their truth.
 That the woman we admire from afar may be living through her own particular type of hell and that glossy hairdo is merely her only means of controlling a life spiraling out of control.

 We also have to stop pretending.
 For there is no glory in hiding our experience.
 No reward for stoicism.
 None at all.
 It merely further enables our misery.
-Perpetuates the myth that telling the truth about our lives would be letting the side down, when actually telling the truth in a safe space is the sigh of relief that gives other women – our sisters, our friends, the woman in the library, the blog reader – permission to live out loud too.
+Perpetuates the myth that telling the truth about our lives would be letting the side down, when actually telling the truth in a safe space is the sigh of relief that gives other women – our sisters, our friends, the woman in the

 Once in the supermarket, the lady at the till served me with tears in her eyes.
 And I was looking at her and she was looking back at me and in the end I couldn’t bear it and I asked her what was wrong.
 She told me that her best friend was in hospital dying of a brain tumor that very day, and I, deep within my own grief, only two weeks after Mum had died, told her that I was not coping either and there we were: holding hands at the till.
 Ignoring the queue of horrified Middle-Englanders.
 Acknowledging another woman’s pain and feeling better for it and then carrying on with our lives because there was no other choice.

 We have to learn to ask.
 To stop being polite.
 We have to look in to he eyes of both those we love and those we do not know from Adam and dare them to tell us the truth.
 Women are so very good at faking a life.
 So ludicrously wonderful at having ha ha ha isn’t he funny conversations when HE is breaking her heart at every turn.
 And more than that the comparison has to stop for it is that which inspires the kind of devastatingly low self-esteem that tells us at every turn that we are not worthy.